aleshaleksey/fansys23/08-spell-list.md

 |Material|A glass bowl filled with water, the bowl smashes when the spell is cast|(3)
 |Save|Cha, harmless|

 **Description**: Create a barrier with a radius of **up to** 10ft around the target.
-All entities within the barrier have resistance to piercing, slashing and bludgeoning damage from attacks from outside the barrier, as well as pressure and fire damage from the outside.
+All entities within the barrier have resistance to piercing, shear, slashing and bludgeoning damage from attacks from outside the barrier, as well as pressure and fire damage from the outside.
 If the barrier's radius is reduced to 5ft, resistance is also gained to those damage types within the barrier.
 (2+2+2+2+4-2=10)

 **Special**:
 - If the spell is cast as a reaction, it cannot be upcast, and lasts for 1 minute.